reustle/reustle/_posts/2012-04-25-running-mongodb-on-amazon-web-services.md

 layout: post
 ---

+**Note:** This article was written in 2012 and is severely outdated.
+I suggest you find more recent resources on the topic.

 I've spent the past few months managing and scaling multiple MongoDB clusters on AWS, and have picked up a few tricks along the way.
 They may help you as you are [setting up your first Mongo instance](http://docs.mongodb.org/manual/installation/#installation-guides), or trying to keep your existing instances running smoothly.

 ## Choosing an AMI